mdn/content/files/en-us/web/api/view_transitions_api/index.md

 - {{cssxref("::view-transition-image-pair", "::view-transition-image-pair()")}}
   - : The container for a view transition's old and new views — before and after the transition.
 - {{cssxref("::view-transition-old", "::view-transition-old()")}}
-  - : A static screenshot of the old view, before the transition.
+  - : A static snapshot of the old view, before the transition.
 - {{cssxref("::view-transition-new", "::view-transition-new()")}}
   - : A live representation of the new view, after the transition.